I came out in the audience warm up and says, is there any liberal here?

 Bad taste doesn't make headlines.

-Bad taste does not make news.
+Bad taste does not make news, or it does make news.

 Good taste and people following high standards, that's dull and boring.

-And people who engage in in maintaining high standards and setting high standards and living their lives according to the traditional values and institutions that made this country great, they're made fun of.
+And people who engage in maintaining high standards and setting high standards and living their lives according to the traditional values and institutions that made this country great, they're made fun of.

 But you can't cave into this, folks.